PaulSender/CHIAP/ProgressUpdates.md

 ### Any blocking issues/challenges need to be addressed?
 * Scheduling more time to work on the project
 * Allowing other data (images, sounds) to be send across architecture.

+### Comments
+1. Any progress on Android client app?
+2. Any issue with client-server communication?